Canada’s new gay coin riles opponents and supporters of LGBTQ rights

 “Marking 50 years since a landmark decision that began a process of legal reforms to recognize the rights of LGBTQ2 Canadians is a powerful way to recognize Canada's profound belief in equality and inclusion," she continued, adding "2" to LGBTQ for "two spirit," an indigenous concept that isn’t completely translatable into the Western lexicon of gender and sexual orientation.

-In 1969, Canada’s Parliament passed legislation that decriminalized homosexual activity conducted in private between two individuals 21 and older.
+In 1969, Canada’s Parliament passed legislation that partially decriminalized homosexual activity, specifically activity conducted in private between two individuals 21 and older.
+Other legal prohibitions were maintained.

 Three million of the special “Equality” loonies will be minted and entered into general circulation starting this week.
 Designed by Vancouver-based artist Joe Average, the coin is a “stylized celebration of equality viewed through an LGBTQ2 perspective.”
 The image of two overlapping faces, he added, “reflects gender fluidity and the spectrum of genders and is left open to interpretation: They may belong to two individuals or they may represent different aspects of one's identity.”